 Location: 29 East Fourth Street, New York, NY 10003

-This mansion dates back to 1765 when it was built as a summer house for British Colonel Roger Morris and his family, on land that stretched from Harlem to the Hudson River, on one of the highest points of Manhattan.
-It’s the oldest remaining house in Manhattan.
+In 1765 this mansion was built as a summer house for British Colonel Roger Morris and his family.
+Their land stretched from Harlem to the Hudson River, on one of the highest points of Manhattan.
+The mansion is oldest remaining house in Manhattan.

-When the American Revolutionary War broke out in 1776, the family abandoned the house, and General George Washington and his officers made it their headquarters for a short period in the autumn of that year.
+When the American Revolutionary War broke out in 1776, the family abandoned the house and General George Washington and his officers made it their headquarters for a short period that year.

-After Eliza died at the age of 93, her ghost was reported – wandering around in a white dress and making chilling noises.
-Visitors have also claimed to see a drunken soldier on the staircase, and Eliza’s husbands fighting in the cellar.
+After Eliza died at 93, her ghost was reported wandering around in a white dress and making chilling noises.
+Visitors also claim to have seen a drunken soldier on the staircase and Eliza’s husbands fighting in the cellar.